 1. Goal: More visitors and leads.

-The reason you’re redesigning your website is to increase conversion rates, and this is achieved through content, conversion tools, IDX, etc. The icing on the cake would then be a nice pleasing website “surround” for the viewer.
-Focus on the infamous phrase “what’s in it for me (the buyer/seller)?”
+The reason you’re redesigning your website is to increase conversion rates, and this is achieved through content, conversion tools, etc. The icing on the cake would then be a nice pleasing website “surround” for the viewer.
+Focus on the infamous phrase ”what’s in it for me (the viewer)?”
 (WIIFM), not a nicely redesigned “look” but the same stagnate content.